AryakumarMishra/House-Price-Prediction/README.md

 ### House Price Prediction - Machine Learning Project

-This is a machine learning project regarding the prediction of house prices in and around Mumbai City This project predicts house prices using features like size, location, and number of rooms.
+- This is a machine learning project regarding the prediction of house prices in and around Mumbai City.
+- This project predicts house prices using features like size, location, and number of rooms.
-It’s implemented using **Python**, **JupyterLab**, and **Scikit-Learn**.
+- It’s implemented using **Python**, **JupyterLab**, and **Scikit-Learn**.

 ### Dataset
 - The dataset contains house prices with multiple features like area, bedrooms, and location.